-Monty Palfrey was called to the Bar in 1985 and has established and successful "Court based" property law practice.
+Monty Palfrey was called to the Bar in 1985 and has established a successful "Court based" property law practice.
 He specialises in the full ambit of commercial and residential landlord and tenant matters, service charges, social housing, enfranchisement, mortgages (regulated and un-regulated), easements, boundaries, adverse possession, party wall disputes, proprietary estoppel, co-ownership, title disputes, trusts for sale, and professional negligence claims and insolvency relating to these areas.
-In addition to being in Court, Monty is regularly involved in advising and appearing in cases before the LVT, the Rent Assessment Panel, Land Registry Adjudications and the Lands Tribunal.
+In addition to being in Court, Monty is regularly involved in advising and appearing in cases before all of the various division of the FTT and the Upper Tribunal Lands Chamber.
 He has extensive experience as an advocate in mediations.

-Monty is recognised in the current editions of independent legal directories The Legal 500 and Chambers UK.
+Monty is recognised in the current editions of independent legal directory Chambers UK.

 Monty’s practice is supported by a large and varied lay client base comprising companies, financial institutions, housing associations, trust funds, surveyors, and private individuals.
 A significant part of his practice is repeat work.
 He has a solid track record of establishing long term client relationships and his high level of accessibility and responsiveness have made him many of his clients’ barrister of choice.
 Clients also appreciate his attention to the individual and his ability to develop a good working relationship, retain a commercial perspective over the dispute and often achieve a successful outcome at an early stage in the litigation.

 Examples of the type of property disputes in which Monty has recently been involved include:

 A possession claim for based upon rent arrears in excess of £1m on behalf of a landlord.
 The case involved allegations of forgery and false presentation against his client.